Technology health check

 How I work

-The first job is to identify whether you need a diagnosis, a rebuild, or an operator.
+The first job is to identify whether you need a quick answer, a written health check, or ongoing governance.
 Most teams waste money because they skip that step.

 45 minutes to sort the situation properly.
-You leave knowing whether this is a narrow fix, a structural stack problem, or already clearly scoped work.
+You leave knowing whether this is a narrow fix, a structural risk, or a decision that needs a full written review.

 Output: clear recommendation · $175

-If the stack is the real problem, the next step is the audit.
-That gives both of us a baseline before more time or money goes into the wrong fix.
+If the stack, vendor proposal, or AI plan carries real operational risk, the next step is a written health check.
+That gives leadership a baseline before budget goes into the wrong fix.

-If the issue is bigger than diagnosis, we either rebuild the system or keep it under management.
+If the issue is bigger than diagnosis, we turn the recommendation into a staged roadmap, vendor brief, or ongoing advisory rhythm.
 No retainer theater on day one.

 Best fit

-Japan-based SMEs where the stack is already affecting revenue, reporting, onboarding, or operator sanity.
+Japan-based SMEs where a vendor, AI, system, or modernization decision already affects revenue, reporting, security, or operator confidence.

 Not a fit

-Pure software development, vague “digital transformation” theater, or teams that want a magic tool instead of operational decisions.
+Pure software development, vague “digital transformation” theater, or teams that want a magic tool instead of an accountable decision process.

-Need to explain the situation first?
-Send your stack details and I’ll tell you what makes sense.
+Need to explain the decision first?
+Send your decision details and I’ll tell you what makes sense.

-See if the retainer fits →Best first step 45-minute decision session ($175).
-If the issue is structural, the next step is a full Stack Audit starting at $1,000.
+See advisory support →Best first step 45-minute decision session ($175).
+If the issue is structural, the next step is a written Technology Health Check starting at $1,000.

 Matt Ketchum (MKUltraman)

-I work with a small number of clients at a time.
-When your systems are this broken, depth matters more than scale.
-Industries: F&B, media, professional services, events, retail.
+I work with a small number of clients at a time because senior judgment needs context.
+Industries: F&B, media, professional services, events, retail, and founder-led operations in Japan.

 Why not someone else?